MAPSuio/UPC-H14/ssnw/problem.md

 ## Protocol
-Both clients and the server should send messages conforming to the following protocol over UDP connections.
+Both clients and the server should send messages conforming to the following protocol over UDP.
 It is important that you use the exact length in all fields, and send via network order endian where applicable.

 ![](../images/protocol.png)